Dollar pauses for breath after US data, eyes on French and British economies

 PHOTO

-TOKYO/LONDON - The dollar paused near a two-month high against a basket of peers on Friday, as traders digested the latest inflation and jobs data, while a rise in British economic growth could not raise the pound from one-month lows.
+The dollar paused near a two-month high against a basket of peers on Friday, as traders digested the latest inflation and jobs data, while a rise in British economic growth could not lift the pound from one-month lows.

-That left the dollar index at 102.8, down around 0.1%, taking a breather after its steady climb that took it above 103 on Thursday, its highest since mid August, on the back of traders reducing bets on further jumbo rate cuts by the Federal Reserve at its remaining meetings this year.
+That left the dollar index at 102.95, up a touch but taking a breather after its recent steady climb that took it above 103 on Thursday, its highest since mid August on the back of traders reducing bets on further jumbo rate cuts by the Federal Reserve at its remaining meetings this year.

-U.S. core consumer inflation came in at 0.3% in September, slightly hotter than expected, which pointed to stalling progress in the Federal Reserve's fight against inflation.
+Those expectations, now for a 25-basis-point rate cut in November and December, were not disrupted by Thursday's data.

-However, high weekly jobless claims figures kept bets that the Fed remains on track to cut interest rates by 25 bps in November.
+U.S. core consumer inflation came in at 0.3% in September, slightly hotter than expected, which pointed to stalling progress in the Federal Reserve's fight against inflation, though this was tempered by high weekly jobless claims figures.

 "The data yesterday from the U.S. has taken some of the upward momentum out of the dollar," Lee Hardman, senior currency analysts at MUFG, said "though in terms of the impact on Fed policy making, we think it's pretty limited.
 There's a lot of noise in there."